ArduPilot/ardupilot_wiki/common/source/docs/common-compass-calibration-in-mission-planner.rst

 Onboard Calibration using Stick Gestures (no GCS)
 =================================================
-Copter-3.4, Plane 3.4.0, and Rover 3.0.0 (and higher) support "Onboard Calibration using RC Controller stick gestures" meaning that the calibration routine runs on the autopilot with no GCS.
+ArduPilot supports "Onboard Calibration using RC Controller stick gestures" meaning that the calibration routine runs on the autopilot with no GCS.
 This method is more accurate than the older "Offboard Calibration" (aka "Live Calibration") which runs on the ground station because in addition to offsets, scaling is also calculated.

 - requires RC calibration first
 - to start compass calibration hold throttle stick full up and full right yaw for 2 seconds